-Timings for these calculations are summarized in Table 2. $T{M,A}$ decreases by more than 20% when the Γ -only branch is used, because only half the b-vectors are needed.
-The post-processing routine pw2wannier90 is not yet optimized to take full advantage of real wavefunctions, and we expect at least 50% of time reduction in the fully optimized case.
+Timings for these calculations are summarised in Table 2. $T{M,A}$ decreases by 60% when the Γ -only branch is used, because only half the b-vectors are needed and the post-processing routine pw2wannier90 is optimised to take full advantage of real wavefunctions.

-The minimisation method used in the Γ -only branch is apparently more efficient than the conjugate-gradient algorithm, especially when the initial projections are far from the final, converged MLWF. $\Omega{\rm D}$ vanishes in the case of a simple cubic lattice, and Ω from the two different minimization methods converges to an identical value up to the given tolerance. $T{\rm dis}$ decreases by 50% for the reason discussed in Section 3.3, but $N{\rm iter}^{\rm dis}$ is the same, as it should be, and $\Omega{\rm I}$ is identical within machine precision.
+The minimisation method used in the Γ -only branch is apparently more efficient than the conjugate-gradient algorithm, especially when the initial projections are far from the final, converged MLWF. Ω_D vanishes in the case of a simple cubic lattice, and Ω from the two different minimisation methods converges to an identical value up to the given tolerance.
+T{dis} decreases by 50% for the reason discussed in Section 3.3, but $N{\text{iter}}^{\text{dis}}$ is the same, as it should be, and Ω{I} is identical within machine precision.

-4 Structure of the Program
+4. Structure of the program